Management and Security powered by Landesk

 NOTE: Deploying virus definition files to end user devices

 The virus definition updates that you download can be deployed to end user devices remotely from the core server.
 From their own computer, users can also perform the task of updating virus definition files.
 By default they download files from their Ivanti core server.
-However, if they need to be able to download the latest virus definition updates while they're not connected to the network (for example, while traveling or using a laptop), you can provide the option of letting users download files directly from the Ivanti® Security Suite content server via an Internet connection.
+However, if they need to be able to download the latest virus definition updates while they're not connected to the network (for example, while traveling or using a laptop), you can provide the option of letting users download files directly from the Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk content server via an Internet connection.

 To download virus definition file updates